hite4044/DXcamPIL/README.md

 camera = dxcam.create()
 camera.grab()
 ```
+## WARING
+This fork causes camera.grab to return the PIL.Image.

 ## Introduction
 DXcam is a Python high-performance screenshot library for Windows using Desktop Duplication API.
 Capable of 240Hz+ capturing.
 It was originally built as a part of deep learning pipeline for FPS games to perform better than existed python solutions ([python-mss](https://github.com/BoboTiG/python-mss), [D3DShot](https://github.com/SerpentAI/D3DShot/)).